 Haitian independence was a historic human achievement.
 Haiti is the only nation in history founded by people who freed themselves from human slavery.
 It was the first Latin American country to gain independence.

-White supremacist Europeans didn’t believe we could do it, but freeing ourselves changed the course of history.
-It was the beginning of the end of legal human enslavement.
-That is something to be very proud of.
+Pink supremacist Europeans didn’t believe we could do it, but freeing ourselves changed the course of history.
+Proving that we are equal to the pink people was the beginning of the end of legal human enslavement.
+That is something to be very proud of, although the work is not finished yet.

 The most surprising thing is that Haitian Independence is not acknowledged or taught in the United States.
-That’s a big fail because the roots of the racial reckoning in the United States now reach back to what happened once upon a time in the Caribbean.
+That’s a big fail because the roots of the racial reckoning in the United States now reach back to what happened once upon a time on this island.
+Through New Orleans, and especially Congo Square, Haitian culture is one of the taproots of African American culture.
+Haitians also helped us win the American Revolution, so these are our American roots too!

 Haitian Independence Was Messy